azure-architect/project-base-context/README.md

 # 2. Create basic structure
 mkdir -p examples docs

-# 3. Start with IADPVEC workflow
+# 3. Start with IADPVEVC workflow
 # Add context and examples as you learn what works
 ```